+An encouraging article in the WSJ (12/15/21) notes that Mexico and U.S. drug interdiction agencies are working on a framework to combat drug cartels “… likely to focus more on drug addiction”.
 In destroying the drug cartel’s consumer base, they lose profit.
 Without profit there is no money, no power, and no prestige.
 There is only a failed business model.

 Wainwright goes on to suggest that drug use be decriminalized and regulated by the government.
 This is no panacea but history shows that the war on drugs is a failure.
 The heart of success for drug cartels is its adoption of business practices that generate profit.
 The reality of the fundamentals of well-run business organizations is that they do not disappear.
 Remove the source of profit and businesses either fail or are compelled to change.

 Wainwright explains that the business of illegal drugs is a global enterprise.

 A global level of government cooperation is needed for effective elimination of drug cartels.
 No single nation can eradicate cartels because of globalization.
 One nation’s success in the drug war only compels cartels to move to neighboring countries.
 The solution lies in treating, rehabilitating, and educating drug users.
 Only with decriminalization, user medical treatment, and public education will the source of profit for drug cartels be cut off.

 Wainwright offers a compelling argument for attacking drug cartels by removing the source of their profits.
 The source of profits is the consuming public; not the illegal drug manufacturers and distributors.

 The fact that drug cartels are run like businesses reveals an infrastructure that allows diversification.
 Once profits are reduced for drug manufacture and distribution, cartels will change to survive.